These are some logo design tips for logo designers.

 With any design that you create, you need to ensure that your design features enough symmetry to avoid coming off as unbalanced and difficult to look at.
 A logo design that is nicely symmetrical and balanced will be one that is much more pleasing to view.

-7) Consider Whether You are Creating a Passive or an Active Logo
+7) Are You Creating a Passive or an Active Logo

 Logo designs can either be passive or active, and one isn’t necessarily better than the other.
 However, it’s important to decide whether you are creating a passive or an active logo before you get started with your design.